DOH - Doha

 When each option wins

 Taxi: You want to leave quickly without advance planning, you are going to a standard destination, and you do not need a child seat.
-The fare is low enough that the price difference with a transfer is not significant for most travelers.
+Doha's short distances keep the meter from running away with you.
+Use the Karwa app if you want the fare quoted before you get in.

 Private transfer: You want a specific vehicle (luxury or larger), need a child seat, are arriving at an unusual hour and want certainty, or are heading to a location outside central Doha where directions might be needed.